torstengustafsson/opengl_linking/README.md

   nature of being a wrapper to low level functions on the OS level.)

 Instuctions:
+1. Clone and cd to repo
+2. Run "git submodule init" followed by "git submodule update"
-1. Navigate to ext/glew/auto directory and run make. (for Windows, use Cygwin.
+2. Navigate to ext/glew/auto directory and run make. (for Windows, use Cygwin.
 Windows filesystem can be accessed from "/cygdrive")
-2. Generate the code with CMake in a good place, for example "build/".
+3. Generate the code with CMake in a good place, for example "build/".